You’re a Woman, and You’re About to Lose Your Job–Make These 5 Career Moves

 A lot of women have a tough time tooting their own horns.
 They don’t want to sound boastful.
 But, it’s important to highlight your success and attributes, and there are ways to do so that don’t sound obnoxious.

 So, speak to where and when you’ve brought value.
 Talk about achievements you’ve made as a team or in collaboration with others.
 Promote the leaders of your organization when discussing your work successes.

 Let people know about projects you’re excited about, how you contributed to them, and what’s next for you.
 Bonus points if you talk about new challenges you hope to work on next.

 There are many ways to network–cold calling new people, attending conferences, meeting with mutual contacts–but doing something called “targeted networking” holds the most promise–especially for those whose jobs hang in the balance.

-Targeted networking means making a list of the key people who can help you be successful or get you to your next play, and then setting up a short meeting with them (even over the phone).
-The purpose is very specific.
+Targeted networking means making a list of the key people who can help you be successful or get you to your next play, and then set up a short meeting with them (even over the phone).
+The purpose is particular.
 You have a goal for the meeting and an outline of what you want to say.
 This outline includes sharing what you’re working on and what you want to come next for yourself professionally.

 Know what you want and ask for it.
 Know what you’d like to have in your next career move–a new title, more money, or new work content.
 There’s no reason to think you can’t make lemonade out of a sour job loss.
 It may give you the guts to spring for the job you’ve always wanted.